Sound Solutions Marine Resources Reform and Management

 In addition we have put forth a legislative solution to the licensing for coastal fishing.
 Does it make sense that one person may hold as many commercial fishing licenses as they want?
 Does it make sense that any commercial fishing license may be transferred to anybody-such as out of state vessels?
 Our license reform bill solves these capacity issues and provides for better data collection of our fish stocks.

-Please click on the bill links below to see who has already sponsored and co-sponsored the bills and ask your elected officials to support it.
+Please click on the bill links below to see who has already sponsored and co-sponsored the bills and ask your elected officials for their support.

 If you are not sure who your representative is: